Skip to content Skip to sidebar Skip to footer

 A root canal is rarely caused by a single moment—it’s usually the result of damage that has been building over time.

 The most common cause is deep tooth decay.
-When a cavity is left untreated, it gradually moves inward until it reaches the pulp, where infection begins.
+When caught early, minor decay can be quickly treated using conservative tooth-coloured fillings through minimally invasive dentistry.
+However, when a cavity is left untreated, it gradually moves inward until it reaches the pulp, where a deeper infection begins..

 In other cases, trauma plays a role.
 A tooth that has been hit or injured may suffer internal damage even if there’s no visible crack.
 This damage can show up much later as discoloration or infection.